Looking to purchase a second home but wondering how you can do so without the funds for a down payment? Learn your options in this guide.

 1. Home Equity Financing

 Tapping into the equity of your current home can give you access to cash.
+Wondering how to use home equity for a second property?
 Two such ways you can do this are:

 - A HELOC – A home equity line of credit (or HELOC) allows you to turn the equity in your current home into credit.
 Unlike traditional credit, HELOCs generally have a lower APR since they are backed by the equity in your current house.
 You can use this credit to provide the down payment for your second home.